 Lunch, Snacks & Drink

 Please be aware that the following information describes our usual routine and that arrangements during the COVID-19 outbreak are necessarily different.
-In particular, all meals will be eaten in the classroom within the 'bubble' group, and lunchbox style meals will temporarily replace hot meals.
+In particular, all meals will be collected for the children by the Lunchtime Supervisor and eaten in the classroom within the 'bubble' group.
+Lunchbox style meals will temporarily replace hot meals in the hall.

 At Queen’s Inclosure, we see lunchtimes as a continuation of the children’s learning time and endeavour to ensure they enjoy this opportunity to play and socialise with their peers and at times, even their siblings, as much as possible.

 In order to ensure the comfort and safety of all our children, we stagger our lunch outside playtime and provide two dinner sittings.
 At the start of the year, Year 1 eat in the hall at 12:05 accompanied by the children taking hot dinners from Years 3 and 5, whilst the children eating packed lunches eat in their classroom base.
 At 12:30 these children go out to play.
 At 12:30, Year 2 eat in the hall accompanied by the children taking hot dinners from Years 4 and 6.
 These children will have already been out to play at 12:05.
 After each February half term this routine swaps over.

 Foundation children eat in the hall from 11:45.
 They then have supervised play in their learning environment until the other children come in from the playgound at 12:55.
 The Foundation Stage Teachers then take the children out for their lunchtime playtime.
 After Christmas, or as soon as the children are ready and settled, they join the rest of the children for outside playtime at 12:30.